 Home produced lamb chops

-All served with a choice of seasonal vegetables, salad, potatoes (roast, boiled, dauphinoise), and Caribbean rice and peas.
+All served with seasonal vegetables, salad, potatoes (roast, boiled, dauphinoise), or Caribbean rice and peas.

 Roasted Mediterranean Vegetable Lasagne

 Sticky toffee pudding